 The journey of discovering what could be done with his body rapidly became addictive.
 Along this journey he has become increasingly stronger, more flexible, crazy agile and a much more anatomically correct posture.

-This path may be a slow one, it does not come with the instant gratification of bigger biceps or tush, but it will give you those things over time.
-But, as he is probably going to be living his life for a long time, what's the rush?! he has nothing else to do other than live, may as well fill it with awesome experiences and encourage others to do some really cool stuff.
+This path may be a slow one, it does not always come with the instant gratification of bigger biceps or tush, but it will give you those things over time.
+But, as he is probably going to be living his life for a long time, what's the rush?!
+He has nothing else to do other than live, may as well fill it with awesome experiences and encourage others to do some really cool stuff.